rv1971/alcamo-exception/README.md

     $handler = new ErrorHandler();
 ~~~

-...
-Any error occurring here will throw an `ErrorException`.
+... any error occurring here will throw an `ErrorException` ...
-...

 ~~~
 }